 - File name is the name of the slice.
 Extension is always .png.

 You can download the latest version from here.

 To install a script, copy the .lua file into Aseprite’s script folder.
 You can open the script folder easily by going to File -> Scripts -> Open Scripts Folder in Aseprite.
 Then, if Aseprite was open, rescan the scripts folder (F5 by default or File -> Scripts -> Rescan Scripts Folder) or simply restart Aseprite.

 For a detailed guide on scripts, check out @JJHaggar’s collection, as it includes a detailed guide on how to install and use scripts as well as a bunch more of them!

 - v1.0 - Initial release.

-I hope you find this script usefull and thank you very much for using my script!
+I hope you find this script useful and thank you very much for using it!

 Any comment, feedback or suggestion is appreciated!

 And again, thanks to Imvested for the commission!